pyxol/magnetar/README.md

 ## Magnetar

-A moderately minimalist framework for mostly modern web application development.
+Magnetar is a web application framework that focuses on speed and ease of use.